 On December 16, 2016, President Obama signed the Bottles and Breastfeeding Equipment Screening Act.
 This act is also known as the “BABES Act.”

 This law gave the TSA ninety days to notify airport screeners of tsa breast milk policy regarding travelers with breastmilk and pumps.

-Additionally, all future security screening training programs must provide training on the special screening procedures that can be used with breastmilk.
+Additionally, now all security screening training programs must provide training on the special screening procedures that can be used with breastmilk.
 2017 was the year for all of the kinks to be worked out.
 If you're flying in 2018, the process should be much easier.

 How to Travel with Breastmilk: 7 TSA Rules You Need to Know

 So, what are the tsa guidelines for breast milk?